The Agency Model Is Broken. Here’s What Works Instead.

 • architectural consistency

-• deep technical ownership
+• deep technical responsibility

-Full-service is breadth without depth.
+Full service is breadth without depth.

-The Real Cost of Project-Based Delivery
+The Real Cost of Project Delivery

 1. Knowledge Evaporation

-Once the project ends:
+After the project ends:

-• context leaves with the team
+• context leaves the building

-• decisions are undocumented
+• decisions are not documented

 • trade-offs are forgotten